 “Through the Integration practice of resourcing, it's basically this question of: how can we help connect you to these things that felt like supportive entities or elements in your session?
 How can we help get you connected while you’re in this level of consciousness, while you're sober,” says Knighton.

 Regardless of which form or forms of therapy are used, the purpose of Integration work is to help patients make sense of their treatment experience.
 Then implement these learnings into their day-to-day life to make positive and lasting lifestyle changes.
+For a wide range of integration meditations, articles and journal prompts, download our free Field Trip app.

 Talk therapy can positively prolong effects